 Diagnosis of the medical cause of death as determined by the investigating forensic pathologist.

 Contextual or environmental factors with a cause or contribution to death are coded as the object and mechanism causing death.
-In order to reflect the context in which an event or injury resulting death occurs, the NCIS database accommodates primary and secondary object and mechanism coding.
+In order to reflect the context in which an event or injury resulting death occurs, the NCIS database accommodates primary, secondary and tertiary object and mechanism coding.

 Reporting on Prescription Status